Dead or Alive Xtreme 3

-Dead or Alive Xtreme 3 (デッド オア アライブ エクストリーム3, Deddo oa Araibu Ekusutorīmu Surī) is a sports video game developed by Team Ninja and published by Koei Tecmo.
+is a 2016 sports video game developed by Team Ninja and published by Koei Tecmo.
 It was released on March 24, 2016, as Dead or Alive Xtreme 3: Fortune for PlayStation 4 and as Dead or Alive Xtreme 3: Venus for PlayStation Vita.
 An updated version for PlayStation 4 and Nintendo Switch, entitled Dead or Alive Xtreme 3: Scarlet was released on March 20, 2019.

 Gameplay

 Dead or Alive Xtreme 3 is a sports game played from a third-person perspective and retains the camera mode from the earlier installments in the Dead or Alive Xtreme series.
 It features multiple gameplay modes, which includes mini-games such as beach volleyball and "butt battle".
 Game modes include beach flag, in which characters will compete in a race to retrieve a flag, and rock climbing.
 The feature which displays tan lines and swimsuit malfunctions is only available in PlayStation 4 version.
 In addition, there is a new suntanning system.
 As the player unlocks new costumes for one character, the items will also be available for use to all characters.
 There are also new modes like Girl Mode, where the player can take direct control of the girl they have selected, and Owner Mode, where the player becomes an owner of another island.
 The player is also able to initiate various activities with the girls, such as dating.

 A new variation known as Photo Paradise was released in September 2016, allowing owners to take gravure pictures of the heroines in a variety of poses and swimsuits.
 The PlayStation Vita version uses the console's touch panel and gyro sensor features.
 The PS4 later added a virtual reality functionality.